leahrosen21/social-media-sentiment-classification/README.md

 ```
 ---
 ## How to Run

-This project is designed for execution in [Google Colab](https://colab.research.google.com/), including built-in file upload handling.
+This project is designed to run in [Google Colab](https://colab.research.google.com/), including built-in file upload handling..

 ---

 ### 1. Open the Scripts